spacemeshos/testnet-guide/wallet.md

 ---

 ## Additional Guides
-- Chosoe another guide to follow from on of the available [Testnet guides](all.md).
+- To learn more about the Testnet, follow a guide from one of the available [Testnet guides](all.md).